ga4gh/data-security/AAI/AAIConnectProfile.md

 2. Token Container Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.

-    1. Token Container Issuers MAY be AAI Clients, Clearinghouses or Brokers.
+    1. Token Container Issuers MAY be AAI Clients, Clearinghouses, Brokers or any other entity and do not need to be part of the OIDC flow.

+    2. Token Containers should be [signed](#broker-signing) in the same way that Brokers sign access tokens.

 3. Token Containers themselves are JWTs that contain Embedded Tokens.
 Token Containers use this format [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-userinfo) as a signed JWT.